launchcodedev/router/README.md

 const factory: RouteFactory<Dependencies> = {
   getDependencies() {
     return {
-      // we establish the database connection now - avoiding the need to unless actually using the router
+      // we establish the database connection now
+      // this avoids the need to have it ready until actually using this router
       databaseConnection: getTheDefaultDatabaseConnection(),
     };
   },

-  create(dependencies: Dependencies) {
+  create(dependencies) {
     return bindRouteActions(dependencies, [
       route({
         path: '/some-entity',